mms-fcul/PypKa-Server-Back/README.md

 - `server/slurm.py`: SLURM job scheduling and management
 - `server/results_stream.py`: FastAPI result streaming

-## Contributing
-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) first.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or issues, please open an issue on GitHub or contact [your-email@example.com](mailto:your-email@example.com).
+For questions or issues, please open an issue on GitHub or contact [pedroreis@campus.ul.pt](mailto:pedroreis@campus.ul.pt).